 Using the same technology as home pregnancy tests, or the rapid COVID tests, AIMS researchers have measured specific DNA that crown-of-thorns starfish (COTS) release into the seawater.

-When COTS are in low number they can be difficult to spot using current survey methods.
+When the starfish are in low numbers, they can be difficult to spot using current survey methods.
 The rapid test can detect very low numbers of the coral-eating pest.
-It is set to help reef managers more precisely and effectively target COTS outbreaks.
+It is set to help reef managers more precisely and effectively target crown-of-thorns starfish outbreaks.

 Dipstick technology has many other exciting potential applications such as: